Canon 6D vs Fujifilm GFX 50S

 Studio photographers will appreciate that the Fujifilm GFX 50S (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 6D vs Fujifilm GFX 50S

 So what is the bottom line?
 Which of the two cameras – the Canon 6D or the Fujifilm GFX 50S – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 6D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Easier framing: Has an optical viewfinder for image framing and settings control.